Doug Wilson (ice hockey): Retirement and executive career

 In 2004, Wilson was named to the Positive Coaching Alliance's National Advisory Board.
 PCA, established at Stanford University in 1998, tries to create a positive character-building experience by using sports to teach life lessons.
 The "win-at-all-costs" mentality is de-emphasized in PCA.

 Wilson was inducted into the Chicago Sports Hall of Fame in September 1999.
 He also serves on the NHL's board of directors for the alumni association.
+In 2016, he was inducted into the San Jose Sports Hall of Fame.

 In October 1998, the Ottawa 67s honored his career by retiring his No. 7 sweater.
 Known as an offensive defenceman, he recorded 295 points in 194 OHL games with the 67s from 1975 to 1977.
 In addition, during the same weekend of activities in his hometown, he was inducted into the Ottawa Sports Hall of Fame.

 The San Jose Sharks hired Wilson as general manager on May 13, 2003, replacing Dean Lombardi, who had been dismissed on March 18.
 As general manager, Wilson was credited with building the Sharks into a perennially competitive team, reaching their first Stanley Cup Final in 2016.
+On January 26, 2017, he became the fourth person to serve as an NHL general manager for 1,000 games and appear in 1,000 games as an NHL player (joining Bobby Clarke, Bob Gainey, and Bob Pulford).

 On April 7, 2022, Wilson stepped down from the position permanently to focus on his health, having been on medical leave since November 26, 2021, following two months of a non-COVID-19 related persistent cough; assistant general manager Joe Will filled in for the remainder of the season.
 On July 5, 2022, still dealing with his undisclosed illness, Wilson retired, with former San Jose Shark Mike Grier replacing him as general manager.
+In October 2022, the Sharks raised a "DW" banner honoring Wilson's contributions to the franchise.

-He spent a further year away from hockey before resuming his career in the NHL with the Pittsburgh Penguins on September 6, 2023 as Senior Advisor of Hockey Operations.
+He spent a further year away from hockey before resuming his career in the NHL with the Pittsburgh Penguins on September 6, 2023 as senior advisor of hockey operations.
 He serves as a counselor and mentor to all levels of the Penguins hockey operations department.

 Personal life

-Doug and his wife, Kathy, have four children: Lacey, Doug, Charlie and Chelsea.
+Doug and his wife Kathy met while she was a Chicago Honey Bears Cheerleader.
+They have four children: Lacey, Doug, Charlie and Chelsea.
 His daughter Chelsea played volleyball for the University of Southern California.
 His son Doug played hockey in Australia for the Melbourne Ice before joining the front office of the Sharks.
 Doug, Jr. currently is on the hockey staff of the Seattle Kraken.
-His daughter Lacey was Miss Massachusetts USA in 2010 and Miss Illinois Teen USA in 2002.
+His daughter Lacey was Miss Massachusetts USA in 2010.

 His brother, Murray Wilson, won the Stanley Cup four times with the Montreal Canadiens.